-I now understand more than ever how important it is to maintain balance between work and personal life.
+Now, I understand more than ever how important it is to maintain a balance between work and personal life.

-Goals are key to being kept motivated.
+Goals are crucial to motivation.
 Of course, mine are all travel-related.

-Yet, it is really important to have Big Picture Goals, which focuses on the outcome or the end state, as well as Little Picture Goals.
+Of course, it is essential to have Big Picture Goals, which focuses on the outcome or the end state, as well as mini goals.
 The latter focuses on smaller steps that get us to the end state.

 Goal setting needs to be:

-- Specific: the goal needs to clearly define what we are going to do.
+- Specific: the goal needs to clearly define our objective.
 What are you looking to achieve?
 In my case, it was to erase my student debt.

 - Measurable: Our brain likes to see milestones and trust me when I say success breeds success.
-Having weekly earning and saving goals are extremely helpful.
+Having weekly earning & saving goals are extremely helpful.

 - Attainable: Yet, the goal must be realistic and attainable.
 It shouldn’t be too difficult, but it should be too easy.
 Reevaluate your goal every two weeks and readjust it accordingly.
 I transfer $500 to my High-Interest Savings Account every month and $100 to my RSP.
 This amount varies if there is a drastic change in my paycheck, but I try to maintain the structural pattern.

 - Relevant: Remind yourself why the goal is important, why it is something you have to accomplish.
 You need it or need to want it.